V-Mayya/sql-project/index.md

 **SUPPORT**: organisations that have offered support during the aftermath, total amount of support offered, country_unique_ID

-Creating and inserting data into the tables:
+Creating the database to use:

 ```
 CREATE DATABASE natural disasters;

 USE natural disasters;
 ```
 Some of the tables will have primary and foreign constraints.
 The first table is for countries with country_unique_ID to uniquely identify all lists of countries.
+Creating and inserting data into the tables:

 ```
 -- Table 1